cseanburns/systems-librarianship/src/1d-what-is-syslib.md

 This is as true today as it was in 2003.
 This course was created to address the lack of that training.
-However, it can only be a start.
+However, as Jordan (2003) noted, pre-service education is only a start.
-Technology is constantly changing, and that means we must always embrace more informal learning opportunities.
+Technology is constantly changing, and that means we must always embrace more other learning opportunities, such as through workshops, conferences, and on the job training.
-LIS programs are only two or so years long (if attending full time), but our careers, hopefully, will span decades.
+LIS programs are only two or so years long (if attending full time), but our careers will hopefully span decades.
 So all this course can ever be is just a starting point.